faede/Daily/C++_learn_from_the_past/C++_learn_from_the_past.md

 The `constexpr` specifier declares that it is possible to evaluate the value of the function or variable at compile time.
 Such variables and functions can then be used where only compile time [constant expressions](https://en.cppreference.com/w/cpp/language/constant_expression) are allowed (provided that appropriate function arguments are given).
 A constexpr specifier used in an object declaration or non-static member function (until C++14) implies const.
 A constexpr specifier used in a function or [static](https://en.cppreference.com/w/cpp/language/static) member variable (since C++17) declaration implies inline.
 If any declaration of a function or function template has a `constexpr` specifier, then every declaration must contain that specifier.

+### using & typdef

+• typedefs don’t support templatization, but alias declarations do.
+• Alias templates avoid the “::type” suffix and, in templates, the “typename” prefix often required to refer to typedefs.
+• C++14 offers alias templates for all the C++11 type traits transformations.